 John Midas is a boy who loves chocolate more than anything else.
 His appetite for sweets causes him to convince all his friends to give him their sweets.
 John finds a special coin that he spends at a candy store on a box of chocolates.

-After eating the one chocolate in the box, everything that touches John’s mouth turns to chocolate.
+After eating the only chocolate in the box, everything that touches John’s mouth turns to chocolate.
 Spider teases John about eating his glove.
 John ruins his friend’s silver dollar when he bites it.
 John’s pencil turns to chocolate during his math test.
 John is getting very thirsty by lunch when everything turns to chocolate.
 Next, John’s trumpet turns to chocolate.

-John ruins Susan’s birthday party when the water in the bobbing for apples barrel turns to chocolate.
+John ruins Susan’s birthday party when the water in the bobbing-for-apples barrel turns to chocolate.
 Next, John turns his mother to chocolate.
 He then goes back to the chocolate store where he purchased the magic chocolate.
 There, John proves to the storekeeper that he is not selfish by saying he will keep the chocolate touch if his mother can be returned to normal.
 Because of his vow, everything John turned to chocolate returns back to its original form.

-Chocolate: The Chocolate Touch and Chocolate Fever
+Activities for The Chocolate Touch

-Activity #1 [The Story of Chocolate Video]
+Teaching Idea #1 – The Story of Chocolate Video

 Making s’mores in the classroom is really easy.
 Have students work in small supervised groups.
 Students place marshmallows on shish kabob sticks.
 They then toast the marshmallows over a candle flame.
 Once toasted, students assemble the s’more by placing the melted marshmallows on graham crackers.
 Add chocolate.
 Then sandwich the treat together using a second graham cracker.